About me

 I am familiar with data protection law, and the law of confidence, issues which can arise when personal data is transferred between claims management companies and solicitors.
 I have advised individuals how they may challenge improperly drafted Damages Based Agreements.

-A particular area of interest to me, is advising on funding arrangements for litigation, claims management companies, and alternative business structures.
-I advise upon the effect of the ban on referral fees and how claims capture services can be properly structured.
 I am familiar with third party funding, BTE insurance, ATE insurance.
 I have considerable expertise in financial services regulation, insurance law and regulatory law.
 I can advise on how best legal services can be delivered, by an appropriate vehicle which maximises costs recovery within the current regulatory frameworks.

 Ever since I first published an article on the “new” Arbitration Act 1996, in the Construction Law Journal [1997] Volume 13 Number 6, nearly twenty years ago, I have maintained an interest in the practice of alternative dispute resolution, particularly arbitration.
 I have a niche practice advising on recoverable and irrecoverable elements of costs incurred in the pursuit of arbitral proceedings.